Fans are showing up in full support to celebrate the Packers’ season home opener and more

 GREEN BAY, Wis.
 (WFRV) – Lambeau Field is ready for this weekend’s Packers-Saints home opener.

-Saturday day will kick off the festivities with a free concert for fans featuring Stone Temple Pilots and Collective Soul.
-And more than 50 former Packers players will be welcomed back on the field at halftime of Sunday`s game in honor of the Packers` annual Alumni Weekend.
+Saturday will kick off the festivities with a free concert for fans featuring Stone Temple Pilots and Collective Soul.
+And more than 50 former Packers players will be welcomed back on the field at halftime of Sunday’s game in honor of the Packers’ annual Alumni Weekend.

 Green Bay Packers Director of Public Affairs told Local 5 there is a lot to look forward to.
 “Packers are very excited to get the home season started with our opener on Sunday against the Saints and the new kickoff so I think everybody is preparing for that, certainly we are here at Lambeau Field and Titletown,” said Aaron Popkey.